Why use an online marketplace?

 We want to make things as easy as possible when you’re first starting out, so as a thank you for choosing us, all sellers get 3 free listings when they open a Folksy shop.
 So it’s actually totally free to set up a Folksy shop and start selling!

 We don’t hang on to your money

 On Folksy you get paid as soon as your customer pays for their order.
-The payment goes directly from them into your PayPal account.
-The money then stays in your PayPal account until you spend it (yay!) or move it across into your bank account.
+The payment goes directly from them into your PayPal account or your Stripe account.
 We don’t hang on to your money – you earned it, so you get it!
-Then on the 1st of the next month, we’ll send you a bill for any commission or fees earned.
+Then on the 1st of the next month, we’ll send you a bill for any commission or fees.